Lysxia/gradual-eff-paper/src/Type.lagda.md

 \iffalse

-(TODO) the base type ′𝔹 doesn't have eliminators ("if") yet.
+The base type ′𝔹 doesn't have eliminators ("if") yet.
 In the meantime here's Church encoded booleans
 ```
 -- Church booleans
 pattern 𝟚 = ★ ⇒ ⟨ ☆ ⟩ ★ ⇒ ⟨ ☆ ⟩ ★